-10,000 Friends of Rural America is an informal partnership of 30 nonpartisan national, regional and local nonprofits coordinated by Stand Up for Rural America, a project of The Center for Rural Strategies based in Whitesburg, KY.
+10,000 Friends of Rural America is an informal partnership of more than 30 nonpartisan national, regional and local nonprofits coordinated by Stand Up for Rural America, a project of The Center for Rural Strategies based in Whitesburg, KY.
 It was formed because we feel Rural America is not getting a fair share of the nation’s policy attention and investment for rural people and places by creating a fresh rural and urban voice to speak up and combat their growing marginalization.

 > Please fill in the form on the right of this page to become a friend.
 Follow us and post on our Facebook page.
 Tweet about and follow our tweets @ruralfriends.
 Email us your comments or questions.
 And please encourage your family, friends, neighbors, and co-workers to become Friends too.
 Show that you care.